isomerpages/govtech-stp/_work-pass-holder-lane/travel-and-health-control-measures.md

 	</li>
 				<li style="font-size: 16px; margin-top:10px; margin-bottom:0px; line-height:1.5;">	<b>Additional procedure only for pass holders staying in dormitories: </b><br/><br/>After the 14-day SHN, such pass holders must still <a href="https://www.mom.gov.sg/covid-19/7-day-additional-testing-regime">undergo an additional 7-day stay and testing regime</a>.</li>
 </ol>
 			* During the entry application, submitters can request for pass holders to serve their 14-day SHN at a place of residence, instead of SDFs.
-Submitters can only do so if the pass holder fulfils <b>both of these</b> conditions:		<ol style="margin-top: 0px; list-style-type: disc;">
+Submitters can only do so if the pass holder fulfils <b>both of these conditions</b>:		<ol style="margin-top: 0px; list-style-type: disc;">
 		<li style="font-size: 16px; margin-top:10px; margin-bottom:0px; line-height:1.5;">	Place of residence is occupied by the pass holder alone or household members, including any helpers, with the same travel history, arrival date and SHN duration as the pass holder. </li>
 		<li style="font-size: 16px; margin-top:10px; margin-bottom:0px; line-height:1.5;">	Pass holder does not stay in a dormitory. </li>
 	</ol>